Barevan Stone

 History

-The stone coffin next to the stone is interesting.
-It’s alone in an otherwise empty part of the church yard and it has a carved out area to fit a head.
-This static stone sarcophagus wouldn’t have been used for the dead, it’s too out-of-place.
-The purpose of the coffin seems to be as a form of punishment.
-Perpetrators would be made to lie in the coffin, then they would be enclosed by a large stone slab, leaving the head exposed.
+Before being used as a test of strength, the stone may have had a much different purpose.
+The lone stone sarcophagus is in an otherwise empty part of the church yard and features a distinct space to fit a person’s head.
+It appears the static stone sarcophagus wouldn’t have been used for the dead.
+Instead, the purpose of the sarcophagus seems to be as a form of punishment.
+Perpetrators would be made to lie in the sarcophagus and enclosed by a large stone slab, leaving their head exposed.
 Church goers would spit on the face of the perpetrator when they walked past.

 Location

-The precise location is on our map.
+The precise location is on the liftingstones.org map.

 In media

-Featured in Stoneland
+Featured in Stoneland.

 References